hackfestca/hfscoreboard/README.rst

         Goodbye!

-3. [On db.hf] Generate a CA certificate which will be used for authorizations to database.
+3. [On db.hf] Generate a CA certificate which will be used for authorizations on the database.
 If you plan to use passwords instead, skip this step.

         cd /etc/ssl
         openssl req -x509 -nodes -days 365 -newkey rsa:4096 -keyout postgres-server.key -out postgres-server.crt (TODO: test this)